winesapOS/winesapOS/README.md

         - 119 GB of usable space.
 - WiFi USB and Bluetooth (2-in-1) USB adapter.
     - $US 15 = EZCast 1300Mbps Dual Band Wireless Adapter EZC-5300BS (RTL8822B) UPC 4712899900373
-        - Requires the `88x2bu` Linux driver.
+        - Requires the `88x2bu` Linux driver which is not packaged by most distributions.
+        - This device sacrifices easy-of-installation in exchange for using only one USB port (instead of two for separate Bluetooth and WiFi adapaters).
 - USB speakers.
     - $US 15 = LIELONGREN USB Computer Speaker B088CSDZQM